jojomale/eidaQC/README.md

-*This project is in still in development.
-It is usable but not* *all errors are handled properly*
+*This project is new and maybe not everything works* *smoothly yet.*

 Run tests on the